Image of Rainbow Colors with Bokeh Lens by Alexander Grey

 When we understand context, pain makes sense.

-It’s painful when people argue about whether LGBTQ+ folx deserve visibility, protection, rights, or respect.
+It's painful to constantly assess whether it's safe to be yourself.
+It's painful to notice that your humanity is being debated.
+It's painful when people argue about whether LGBTQ+ folx deserve visibility, protection, rights, or respect.

-Young folx need safety, belonging, and the freedom to exist as themselves.
+Young people need safety, belonging, and the freedom to exist as themselves.
+They need relationships where they don't have to constantly check themselves and spaces where belonging isn't conditional.

 Adults, communities, schools, and institutions need to grapple more seriously with this: